automl/ConfigSpace/docs/source/API-Doc.rst

 5) InCondition
 --------------

-.. py:class:: ConfigSpace.conditions.InCondition(child: Hyperparameter, parent: Hyperparameter, values: List[Union[str, float, int]]) -> None:
+.. py:class:: ConfigSpace.conditions.InCondition(child, parent, values) -> None:

-    The in-condition adds the *child*-hyperparameter to the configuration space if and only if the *parent*-hyperparameter's value is in the subset *values*
+    Adds on the ``child`` hyperparameter the condition, that the ``parent`` hyperparameter's value has to be in the set ``values``

-    :param Hyperparameter child: This hyperparameter will be sampled in the configspace, if the in-condition is satisfied
+    :param Hyperparameter child: This hyperparameter will be sampled in the configspace, if the ``InCondition`` is satisfied
-    :param Hyperparameter parent: The hyperparameter, which has to satisfy the in-condition
+    :param Hyperparameter parent: The hyperparameter, which has to satisfy the ``InCondition``
-    :param List[str,float,int] value: subset of values, which the parent is compared to
+    :param list[str,float,int] value: subset of values, which the parent is compared to

 Example::